roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2013/README.md

 * Supports Nano SIM card or eSIM card.
 * Integrates audio codec and audio amplifier.
 * Integrates MikroBus interface to support sensor extended board.
-* Can be added to another Pi HAT to support LoRa concentrator.
+* Can be added to another Pi HAT to support LoRa® concentrator.
 * Supports USB connector for higher data rate.
 * Supports GPS function(only for BG96 module) .
 * SMA/IPEX antenna optional for LTE and GPS.